cossacklabs/repometascore/README.md

 # Risky Code Hunter

-Get rid of toxic code!
+Detect risky code in your dependency chain.

 ---

 ## Description
-Current package can be used to identify risky contributors into some repositories.
-All info about contributors are gathered through official GitHub API and solely based only on info that was leaved on GH by users.
-Currently you can provide your very own config with own rulesets.
-Or use our config purely to see how our package performs.
+Current package can be used to identify certain contributors in a repository, thus scoring it as risky.
+All information about contributors is collected through official GitHub API and solely based only on information that was provided by users to the platform.

+In the future, we might add more external data sources.

+Current RCH configuration is aimed at detecting reponsitories originating from Russia (or under significant control of Russian citizens) due to concerns obout Russian-originating open-source products.
+Without making any statement about potential Russian malicious activity in open-source, this is what we use it for.

-To begin work with this packages, firstly, you need to create and provide GitHub token.
+To begin working with this packages, firstly, you need to create and provide GitHub token.
 [Here is description](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 on how to create it.
 For your security we recommend creating